juhasev/sample-ninja-help/member-app-options.md

-## Member App features
+## Optional features

-The default settings are recommended.
-You should always configure the Google Recaptcha for additional security.
-Here are the configuration options and what they do:
+Here are the optional settings and what they do:

 #### Use Google's reCaptcha
 Use Google reCaptcha to detect all non-humans when logging in.